 Warning: Some busy teachers have found us on Pinterest and Instagram and admitted to spending hours and hours going through all of our posts.
 While we love that our content is filled with tips and tricks to help you teach well and save time, we know you’re busy so we decided to cut to the chase and provide you with a cheat sheet that will help you start teaching well and saving time right away.

 1. Be inspired every week!
 Sign up to receive weekly Pre-K Pages emails.
 Each email will give you inspiration for teaching well and saving time.
 Oh, and when you subscribe I’ll also send you my free eBook 7 Pre-K Teaching Hacks: Simple Ways to Save Time in the Classroom and Get Weeks of Your Year Back!

 2. Read my book!
-If you like the ideas here you will love my book: A Fabulous First Year and Beyond: A Practical Guide for Pre-K and Kindergarten Teachers
+If you like the ideas here you will love my book: Teach Smarter: Literacy Strategies for Early Childhood Teachers

 3. Browse all the time-saving resources in my store.
 I have stocked my store with more than 100 resources to help you teach well and save time, all created by yours truly.